Daylan-s-Portfolio/Galaxies/README.md

 # Introduction

-This project processes three JWST MIRI FITS images taken with filters **f770w**, **f1130w**, and **f1500w**.
-I build an RGB composite image from these three filters and perform additional data analyses to demonstrate my data science skills in R.
+I have always been facinated with space.
+That is why I have chosen to visualize **Galaxies IC 2163 and NGC 2207** located about 110 million light years from Earth.
+This project processes three JWST MIRI FITS images taken with filters **f770w**, **f1130w**, and **f1500w** .
+To demonstrate my data science skills in R I have:

-These extra analyses include:

-\- Visualizing each filter individually.
+\- Visualized each filter individually.

-\- Create an RGB image by combining all 3 filters.
+\- Combine the 3 filters into a RGB Composite Plot.

-\- Computing summary statistics.
+\- Computed summary statistics.

-\- Plotting histograms of pixel intensities.
+\- Plot histograms of pixel intensities.

-- Evaluating correlations between the filters.
+\- Evalated correlations between the filters.

-\- Performing Principal Component Analysis (PCA) to explore dominant variations. *PCA (Principal Component Analysis)* is a statistical technique that transforms data into a set of orthogonal (uncorrelated) components.
+\- Performed Principal Component Analysis (PCA) to explore dominant variations. *PCA (Principal Component Analysis)* is a statistical technique that transforms data into a set of orthogonal (uncorrelated) components.
 The first principal component (PC1) captures the largest